rapid7/metasploit-framework/documentation/modules/auxiliary/admin/networking/f5_config.md

 ### General Notes

-This module imports a F5 configuration file into the database.
+This module imports an F5 configuration file into the database.
 This is similar to `post/networking/gather/enum_f5` only access isn't required, and assumes you already have the file.